jvanname/circcash/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Participating in hateful or offensive forums such as the unofficial Circcash server on Discord created on 11/14/2020
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Recommended behavior (these are simply recommendations; entities will not be pressured into following these guidelines)

+Entities are encouraged to use their real names and identities.
+Anonymous users are more likely to misbehave, and all actions taken by anonymous entities will be viewed with suspicion.

+Entities are encouraged to sign their statements with their Circcash private keys using their Circcash wallets.

+Entities are encouraged to understand and be interested in topics such as cryptocurrency technologies, cryptography, and reversible computation according to their abilities.

 ## Our Responsibilities